JoranJix/led_server/README.md

 # led_server

-Creates a little server to drive single LEDs in WS2812B LED Strips via html-POST
+Creates a little server on a raspberry pi to drive single LEDs in WS2812B LED Strips via html-POST

 to test it send follwing command